TimothyRHuertas/normalizer/examples/todos/README.md

 * [http://localhost:8000/test](http://localhost:8000/test) to run the tests.

 ## Adding Normalze and JSX to your project:

+To use Normalizer and JSX your project needs to:

+* transpile the tests you write that include JSX.
+* require Normalizer and React.

+If you understand how to accomplish the steps above perform them then have a look at the sample [spec](https://github.com/TimothyRHuertas/normalizer/blob/master/examples/todos/test/spec/todos-spec.js); otherwise continue reading.

+You are stongly encouraged to use a modern JS build/module management system (grunt, gulp, webpack, browserify ect).
+Follow these steps if you ain't got time for that and just want to make it work.

 1. Copy package.json to the root of your test project.
 If you don't have a test project create an empty folder named test.
 Now you have a test project.
 Copy package.json in to it.
 2. Add react and normalzer to your test project.
 For older projects this looks something like this: